dtransposed/Lagrange/_posts/2018-12-31-Best-of-GANs-2018 (Part 1 out of 2).md

 ## [GAN Dissection: Visualizing and Understanding Generative Adversarial Networks](https://arxiv.org/pdf/1811.10597.pdf)

 ### Details
-The paper has been submitted on 26 Nov 2018.
+The paper has been submitted on 26.11.2018.
 The authors have created a great [project website with interactive demo](https://gandissect.csail.mit.edu/).

 ### Main idea: